hunhoffe/ipc-numa-microbenchmark/anonpipe/README.md

 ## Description

 Create a server and a client.
-The client sends messages of size n over an anonymous pipe to the server.
+The client and server send/recv messages of size n over an anonymous pipe.

-The number of messages exchanged (1 send = 1 operation) is measured per second for 30 seconds.
+The number of messages exchanged (recv + send = 1 operation) is measured per second for 30 seconds.

 ## Building